 - Walker College of Business General Scholarship: College of Business students are also eligible for general scholarships.
 These scholarships cover costs associated with the MS in Applied Data Analytics, such as tuition, books, software, and more.
 Scholarships are awarded after careful consideration of academic standing, financial need, and reason for applying.

 East Carolina University

-- College of Allied Health Sciences Scholarships: Six scholarships are available to all students within the College of Allied Health Sciences, including the Department of Health Services and Information Management, which houses the informatics degrees and certificates.
+- College of Allied Health Sciences Scholarships: Several scholarships are available to all students within the College of Allied Health Sciences, including the Department of Health Services and Information Management, which houses the informatics degrees and certificates.

 - Peggy H. Wood Scholarship: Apply for this award if you pursue the Health Information Management concentration in the Health Informatics and Information Management master’s program.
 You’ll need a 3.0 to qualify.

 - DRReaM Graduate Fellowship: Continuing graduate students in the Health Informatics program are one of a handful of groups eligible for the DRReaM Fellowship, which is worth around $1,000.
 Applicants must have a 3.2 and show financial need.

 - Fisher Family Fund Fellowship: You’ll need to clear a high threshold for this $2,000 award earmarked for Data Science and Business Analytics students: a 3.75 GPA, demonstrable financial need and a Charlotte residence.